auramagi/NewIcon/README.md

   $ new-icon reset FILE
   ```

-Run `json5tojson --help` to see all options.
+Run `new-icon --help` to see all options.